cyberbotics/webots/docs/reference/motor.md

 The *velocity* can be changed at run-time with the `wb_motor_set_velocity` function.
 The value should always be positive (the default is 10).

-- The `multiplier` field specifies the ratio factor of this specific motor in a coupled motors context.
+- The `multiplier` field specifies the multiplicative factor by which position, velocity, acceleration and torque commands sent by the controller are imposed on the motor.
-This field therefore has no effect if the motor does not belong to a coupling.
-No absolute reference motor exists among the coupled ones, the command value enforced on the motor depends therefore on the ratio between this multiplier and the multiplier of the sibling motor that is relaying it.
+For coupled motors, the effective multiplier factor being applied is the relative value between the multiplier of the motor relaying the command, and the motor receiving it.

 > **Note**: there is no requirement to have a motor with `multiplier` 1 among the coupled ones.
-If a motor has multiplier 2, and a second one has multiplier 4, when a velocity command is given to the first the second will move twice as fast.
-If the second motor is the one being controlled instead, then the first will do so at half the speed.
+If a motor has multiplier 2, and its sibling has multiplier 4, when a velocity command is given to the first the second will move twice as fast.
+If the second is the one being controlled instead, then the first will impose half the velocity.

 - The `sound` field specifies the URL of a WAVE sound file.
 If the `sound` value starts with `http://` or `https://`, Webots will get the file from the web.